APRO-com/ATTPs-sdk-java/README.md

 # APRO Ai Agent JAVA SDK

-This is the Java version of the APRO Ai Agent SDK.
+This is the Java version of the APRO ATTPs Agent SDK.

 ## Requirements